Pella and Vergina Day Trip - Photo 1

 Description

-At the indicated time, we'll meet next to the sculpture of Eleftherios Venizelos in Egnatia Street.
-There, we'll board a minibus and leave Thessaloniki to start this excursion to Pella and Vergina.
+At the indicated time, we will meet next to the sculpture of Eleftherios Venizelos on Egnatia Street.
+We will board a minibus and leave Thessaloniki to start the excursion to Pella and Vergina.

-After a 45-minute drive, we'll reach Pella, the hometown of Alexander the Great.
-This site was the capital of Macedonia between the 5th and 4th centuries BC.
-We will explore its archaeological site and learn about notable figures like Aristotle, Euripides, Philip II, and Alexander the Great.
+After a 45-minute drive, we will reach Pella, the hometown of Alexander the Great.
+This site was the capital of Macedonia between the 5th and 4th centuries BC and features an archaeological site that we will explore.
+Learn about figures such as Aristotle, Euripides, Philip II, and Alexander the Great.

-We will visit the site's museum to see various finds, including everyday objects and remarkable mosaic floors from the "house of Dionysus" and the "house of Helena".
+We will visit the site's museum to view various finds from the area, including everyday objects and stunning mosaic floors from the "house of Dionysus" and the "house of Helena".

-Next, we will travel to Vergina and stop in front of the Museum of the Royal Tombs of Aigai, where you can find the tomb of King Philip II of Macedon.
+Next, we will head to Vergina, stopping in front of the Museum of the Royal Tombs of Aigai, which houses the tomb of King Phillip II of Macedon.

-After exploring this World Heritage Site, we'll go to a local restaurant to enjoy a Greek lunch at your own expense.
-Finally, we'll return to Salonica.
+After exploring this World Heritage Site, we will take you to a local restaurant to enjoy a Greek lunch at your own expense.
+Finally, we will return to Salonica.

-After 13 hours of excursion, we'll end the activity back at the starting point.
+After 13 hours of excursion, we will conclude the activity back at the starting point.

 Included